rtib/puppet-cassandra/README.md

 #### Setting up initial_token

 Under some circumstances it is necessary to setup the `initial_token` within `cassandra.yaml`.
 While this needs to be a unique value for each node and you probably don't want to create per-node hiera files just for a single value, the module is providing a workaround.
-You can set the `initial_tokens` parameter to contain a hash mapping the initial token for each node.
-As soon the parameter is set, the module will mangle the config hash by adding the `initial_token` with the value looked up from `inital_tokens`.
+You can set the `initial_tokens` parameter which may contain a hash mapping the initial token for each node by a node key.
+As soon the parameter is set, the module will lookup the initial_token for each node by the configured `node_key`, which defaults to the FQDN of the node and set the `initial_token` within the config hash to that value.
+If there is no entry for a node found, an error is raised which stops the Puppet agent.
 Example:

 ```yaml
 cassandra::initial_tokens: